draganm/missing-container-metrics/README.md

 ### `image_id`

 Image id represented in the same format as in metrics of k8s pods - prefixed with `docker-pullable://`.
 This enables easy joins in Prometheus to kube_pod_container_info metric.

+### `pod`

+If `io.kubernetes.pod.name` label is set on the container, it's value will be set as the `pod` label in the metric

+### `namespace`

+If `io.kubernetes.pod.namespace` label is set on the container, it's value will be set as the `namespace` label of the metric.

+This label, together with `pod` is useful in the context of Kubernetes deployments, to determine namespace/pod to which the container is part of, instead of having to join with `kube_pod_container_info` metric to determine those values.

 ## Contributing